trunions/web_project_4/README.md

  I'll be changing anything I need to to pass my code review. stayed tuned!

+ 11/07/2020: I cleaned up my code to make it easier to read and to function better.
+I changed some styling to work better with the page.

 * Thank you to whoever reviews my code!